NSSL Research: Winter Weather

 NSSL was a pioneer in dual-polarization radar technology, now installed on NWS radars across the U.S. Forecasters use dual-polarization technology to clearly identify rain, hail, snow or ice pellets.
 This gives forecasters more confidence to accurately assess weather events because they will have more information to forecast what kind of precipitation there will be and how much to expect.

-NSSL's Q2 is a suite of automated algorithms that uses multiple sensors to detect mixed precipitation.
-Enhanced reflectivity from the melting of frozen precipitation, called a “brightband” can cause severe overestimation of surface rainfall.
-Q2 also has a brightband identification algorithm to search for the brightband and report its height.
-The brightband height also reflects melting and therefore the height of the rain-snow line.
+NSSL's MRMS system is a suite of automated algorithms that uses multiple sensing devices, including polarimetric radars, to detect rain and snow and to provide an estimation of snowfall amounts (in liquid water equivalent) every 1km x 1km across the continental United States and Alaska.
+Enhanced reflectivity from the melting of frozen precipitation, called a “brightband” can cause severe overestimation of surface rainfall from radar data.
+MRMS has a brightband identification algorithm to search for the brightband and to correct for its effect in the surface rainfall estimation.
+The identified brightband height also reflects melting and therefore the height of the rain-snow line.

-- NSSL's Meteorological Phenomena Identification Near the Ground (mPING) collects weather information from the public through their smart phone or mobile device.
-Researchers compare the reports of precipitation with what is detected by the dual-polarized radar data to refine the HCA.
+These new tools are validated using NSSL's mPING application, which collects weather information from the public through their smart phone or mobile device.
+Researchers compare the reports of precipitation with what is detected by the dual-polarized radar data to refine the HCA (Hydrometeor Classifcation Algorithm), an algorithm which sorts through radar echoes to identify what kind of precipitation is falling.

 Past Winter Weather Research